 As volunteers our days were split in to one full day hiking with the elephants and four half days.
 We spent the other half days offering help where needed around base camp.
 I smile every time I think about the sand pit we built or how difficult it was to hoe round a banana tree.
 In the sweltering heat it seemed like every hit with the hoe was through treacle, but as hard as it was I felt proud that it made me a very small part of a bigger picture.

 The project is NFP (not for profit), therefore is run entirely from donations.
 It seemed amusing at the time to think that the ongoing work there was possible because three Brits and a Belgian lady had chosen to stand in a forest watching an elephant just potter around.

 One of the fundamental differences between EVP and the “other” companies offering elephant encounters is that EVP recognise that animal welfare should come before tourist demand.
 If you get in a river and wash an elephant – consider what does the animal get out of it?
 They don’t get to scratch up against the river bank as we saw Darling do.
 They don’t get to fully submerge themselves like Do did.
-Elephants aren’t domesticated in the way that other animals are and it goes against all of their instincts to stand still and have twenty tourists flick water over them for their own gain.
+Elephants aren’t domesticated in the way that other animals are and it goes against all of their instincts to stand still and have twenty tourists flick water over them for pictures for their Instagram pages.